 An application letter is a job application document which job seekers submit to companies along with their resume to provide additional information on your skills and experience while also stating why you are qualified for the job you are applying for.
+You may also see employment templates.

 Whether you are writing an application letter in response to a job advertisement or just searching for a job that has not yet been advertised, the objective will always be the same, which is to get an interview.
 The application letter is likely the first communication you will have with an employer, and they will judge you on this letter as to your worthiness for an interview.
 Feel free to look around our website for some samples of Employment Application Letters and don’t forget to check out more of Template.net’s business archives.